 The Nurburgring Nordschleife is possibly the ultimate motorcycling experience.
-The thrill of piloting your bike through its fiendish corners, along its flat-out straights and over its blind crests, is like nothing else.
+The thrill of piloting your bike through the track's fiendish corners, along its flat-out straights and over its blind crests, is like nothing else.

 With twenty years of experience of the 'Ring under my helmet, I thought I'd take some time out to write a guide for people thinking about their first trip to the legendary 13-mile circuit.

 OK, let's start with the negative.
-A strange place to begin our journey perhaps, but I think it's important to draw your attention to an important fact: The Nurburgring is a dangerous place and people die there.
-There are no official figures but some reports suggest that up to ten people a year never come back.
-Many more leave in an ambulance.
+A strange place to begin our journey perhaps, but I think it's important to draw your attention to an important fact: The Nurburgring is a dangerous place.
+People have died there and lots leave in an ambulance.

 - There are many, many blind corners